Jane Rigby: James Webb Space Telescope

 Rigby was made JWST's project scientist for operations in 2018.
-In the five months after the it launched on December 25, 2021, Rigby's job was to commission the JWST.
-Her job was to assess the performance of the telescope, such as the amount of light leak that could obscure the data.
-The telescope was very successful.
-In July 2022, Rigby published the first scientific results from JWST, and on July 11, she appeared at the White House, alongside President Joe Biden and Vice President Kamala Harris, for the unveiling of the JWST's first images.
+In the five months after it launched on December 25, 2021, her job was to assess the performance of the telescope, such as the amount of light leak that could obscure the data.
+The telescope exceeded its performance metrics, including having very little light leak.
+Rigby and her team were the first people to observe data from JWST, after which they used infrared data to generate a deep field image of space in the distant past.
+In July 2022, she published the first paper about these results, and on July 11, she appeared at the White House, alongside President Joe Biden and Vice President Kamala Harris, for the unveiling of JWST's first images.

 In the first year of JWST's operation, Rigby led a project researching star formation in distant galaxies whose gravitationally lensed light was not visible to any telescope before it.
-Rigby is also responsible for TEMPLATES (Targeting Extremely Magnified Panchromatic Lensed Arcs and Their Extended Star Formation), a project that looks to use high signal-to-noise NIRSpec and mid-infrared integral field units (IFU) spectroscopy to image 4 gravitationally lensed galaxies.
-She announced the project's discovery of hydrocarbons in a galaxy over twelve billion light years away in June 2023.
-The same month, Rigby was chosen as the senior project scientist for the JWST, succeeding John C. Mather.
+Rigby is also responsible for TEMPLATES (Targeting Extremely Magnified Panchromatic Lensed Arcs and Their Extended Star Formation), a project that images gravitationally lensed galaxies.
+She announced this project's discovery of hydrocarbons in a galaxy over twelve billion light years away in June 2023.
+The same month, Rigby was chosen as the senior project scientist for JWST, succeeding John C. Mather.
 In this position, she managed the scientific goals of the telescope.

 President Biden awarded Rigby with the Presidential Medal of Freedom on May 3, 2024, in recognition of her work on JWST and support for inclusivity in science.
 In her acceptance speech, Rigby expressed gratitude for Ride as well as gay rights activists Harvey Milk and Bayard Rustin, all of whom were previous honorees of the award.
-In her hometown, the Seaford Museum planned an exhibit about the JWST for the following summer.
+In her hometown, the Seaford Museum planned an exhibit about JWST for the following summer.